Want to photograph fireworks on July 4? Here are my sparkling secrets...

 What lens should I use to shoot fireworks?

 Different focal lengths provide various advantages and disadvantages.
-For example, the best wide-angle lenses are great if you’re shooting a large display over a huge subject, such as a castle or football stadium.
+For example, the best wide-angle lenses are great if you’re shooting a large display over a huge subject, such as a city skyline or football stadium.
 But for a smaller home display, where the fireworks don't spread across the sky, wider lenses may diminish the fireworks’ presence.

 The best telephoto lenses are a great choice if you need to ‘crop’ into displays that are farther away, and will enable you to fill the frame with exploding fireworks.
 But if you’re too close you will struggle to frame both the fireworks and foreground interest.
 The best standard zoom lenses will provide a middle ground between the two and are a safe option if you're not sure what to expect from the location and/or display.

-My preference would always be to choose zoom lenses over the prime lenses, because they provide you with more versatility should you need to adjust your focal length during the display itself.
-Some displays can be over quite quickly, so you don’t want to be changing lenses mid-shoot unless you’ve already bagged your best shots and want to experiment.
+My preference would always be to choose zoom lenses over prime lenses, because they provide you with more versatility should you need to adjust your focal length during the display itself.
+Some displays can be over quite quickly, so you don’t want to be changing lenses mid-shoot unless you’ve already captured your best shots and want to experiment.

 No matter what focal length you use, I recommend pulling back slightly from where you anticipate the fireworks to be.
 This is because you’re never quite sure how far they will spread or how high they will go – and while you can always crop a little in post-production, you can't bring back fireworks that stray beyond the frame.